The 7 wonders of the world - here you go to see them is written by Cecilie Saustrup Kirk.

-With seats for 50.000 seated and 5000 standing guests and no less than 80 entrances, it formed the setting for the bloody gladiatorial fights for which Rome and not least the Colosseum itself became known.
+With seats for 50.000 seated and 5000 standing guests and no less than 80 entrances, it formed the setting for the bloody gladiator fights, which Rome and not least the Colosseum itself became known for.
 The building is made of, among other things, cement, and today about half of the building remains and gives an impressive insight into the architecture of the Roman Empire.

 Petra - the treasure of antiquity

 The second oldest of the 7 wonders is located in Jordan, namely the ancient city of Petra.
 This beautiful prehistoric city should have been uninhabitable as it is located in the middle of the desert.
 Nevertheless, the city manages to become a trading center for the caravans of the time.

 The inhabitants of the city knew how to control the water supply, and when the inhabitants succeeded in creating an artificial oasis and bringing the water flow through the city streets, it became a hub for past trade and itineraries.

 Several of the city's buildings are built directly into the red cliffs; including theaters, tombs and temples.
 Petra was the capital of the Nabataean kingdom and dates from about the year 300 BC.
 The city is by far one of Jordan's most visited tourist destinations and is definitely worth a visit.